Bean-to-Bar

 #3 Preparing for the tasting

-Who does not know it?
-The time is far too short until the guests arrive and the to-do list is far too long.
-While your guests can certainly wait a moment, you should make sure that you bring the chocolate and drinks to room temperature sufficiently early.
-So that the participants are not initially influenced by the pretty packaging, it is best to unpack the chocolates beforehand and break them into small pieces.
-Smaller pieces of around 5g per person are ideal, we recommend 2 pieces per person.
-So you can “taste” it again.
-You can of course also prepare mini chocolate boards - similar to a cheese board - for everyone.
-If you want to take a more professional approach, you can also use a pen and paper to jot down impressions.
-Now only glasses and water are missing for the perfect tasting luck ;-).
+Of course, you can also prepare mini chocolate boards – similar to a cheese board – for everyone.
+If you want to take a more professional approach, you can also put out a pen and piece of paper to jot down your impressions.
+Now all you need are glasses and water for the perfect tasting experience ;-).
 You use the water to neutralize between the taste buds.
-It should not be too cold, otherwise the mouth will cool down and the next chocolate may melt more slowly.
+It shouldn't be too cold, otherwise your mouth will cool down and the next chocolate may melt more slowly.
 If you like, you can add a splash of apple cider vinegar to the water.
 According to bean-to-bar pioneer Zotter , this cleans the taste buds on the tongue particularly well.
-You want to drink more than just water?
-Learn how to find the perfect pairing here.
+Do you want more than just drinking water?
+Find out how to find the perfect pairing here.

 #4 Let the tasting begin